-Being diagnosed with M.S is a shock to say the least, its like your body has malfunctioned and you have lots of symptoms that show out through your body, the question is Why?
+Being diagnosed with M.S is a shock to say the least.
+Its like you’ve malfunctioned and you have lots of symptoms that show.
+The question is Why?

-I’ve suffered with illness since i was young and I’ve always had to struggle with being ill, and this then effected me through school.
-After seeing plenty and plenty of doctors and having tons and tons of blood tests (Erck) I finally was diagnosed with ME it felt great to finally have a diagnosis, and meet people who were feeling the same way, but anyway if i go on about every illness or cold I’ve ever had ill be here for years!
+I’ve suffered with illness since I was young and I’ve always had to struggle with being ill.
+It effected me through my years at school to start.
+After seeing plenty of doctors and having many MANY blood tests (Erck) I finally was diagnosed with M.E it felt great to finally have a diagnosis, to meet people who were feeling the same way.
+But If I start to go on about every illness or cold I’ve ever had I’ll be here for years!

-Basically I’ve always always suffered with fatigue and feeling generally drained and exhausted, but with having ME there’s no medication you can take to help, sure you get the grandparents saying to take this veggie oil and that syrup and to sit in the sun everyday for 5 minuets, and these things might help but i still was always so exhausted.
+I’ve always suffered with fatigue and feeling drained and exhausted, with having M.E there’s no medication you can take to help, Let’s be honest like most people I always got the odd person saying to take this veggie oil and that syrup, To sit in the sun everyday for 5 minuets, Take about 5 different sprays and juices from Holland and Barrett.
+These things might help.But I still was always exhausted.

-3 Years ago when my sister was diagnosed with MS, this was the first thing id really heard about MS, it was a total shock to the whole family and we didn’t have a clue about this disease, going though this period of time of her being ill and getting diagnosed we kinda all pulled our socks up as a family, we’ve always had a close knit connection but at this time we just focused on our little family and no one else.
+3 Years ago my sister was diagnosed with MS, This was the first thing I’d really heard about MS, Going though this period of time we all pulled our socks up as a family, We just focused on our little family and no one else.

 Fast Forward 3 Years..

-It started when i actually got my braces took off and started wearing the horrible plastic retainers you get, when my speech started to become slurred so slurred sometimes that my mum couldnt even understand me!
+It started when I actually got my braces took off and started wearing the horrible plastic retainers you get.
+(Braces wearers will understand the struggle) My speech started to become slurred, To a level that folk couldn’t understand me.

-At this point we started seeing doctors who were fast and so helpful and of course plenty of blood tests and MRI’s alongside and again all the nurses at York Nuffield were so help and comforting!
-At this point i think we knew what we were looking at but in my head i kept thinking (Ive got ME not MS and its really unlikely that me and my sister would both have MS)
+At this point everything went into speed mode.
+Seeing doctors, blood tests and MRI’s.
+All the nurses at York Nuffield were so help and comforting!
+We knew what we were looking at but in my head I kept thinking (I’ve got M.E not M.S)

-But, because MS sucks!
-I was diagnosed with Relapsing-Remitting Multiple Sclerosis (RRMS) on the 18th of August, just like my sister had.
+I was diagnosed with Relapsing-Remitting Multiple Sclerosis (RRMS) on the 18th of August, just like my sister had when she was 17.

-The day I got told I had MS, and even the full week I just didn’t want to do anything and my appetite went, but thats all expected when you get told something like this, I remember the train home from the hospital and just sobbing just because it had been finalised and I couldn’t ignore the fact it may not be MS anymore!
+The day I got told I had MS, and even the full week I just didn’t want to do anything and my appetite went completely.
+But looking back that’s all expected when you get told something like this.
+I remember the train home from the hospital and the news sinking in, because it had been finalised and I couldn’t ignore the fact it may not be MS anymore.

-Its been a month now since being diagnosed, and i feel having been told the news i did spend a bit of time mopping about and just letting everything sink in, and actually thinking about how it would affect my life.
+It’s been a month now since being diagnosed.
+After being told the news I did spend a good amount of time moping about and just letting everything sink in, A big low point.

-After going through the first few weeks something in me just clicked and I became determined! determined not to let this over take me but most of all not let it be the main thing people think when they see me or speak about me, I didn’t want it to become me! so i thought I’d be more Gutsy take no rubbish off people, and surround myself with the people that make my life better!
-I think thats a good thing to remember in any big situation.
-Surround yourself with people who care about you, and that you enjoy being around, sometimes you’ve just got to put your ‘Sassy Pants’ and go for it!
-Aha
+After the first month something in me clicked and I became determined.
+Determined not to let this over take me.
+Most of all not let it be the main thing people think when they see me, or speak about me.
+I didn’t want it to become me.
+So I thought I’d be more Gutsy take no crap off people, and surround myself with the people that make my life better!
+Remember in any big situation, surround yourself with people who care about you, and that you enjoy being around.

-I know its total corny but I had a GRL power moment when ‘Fight Song’ from Rachel Platten came out in the charts and I thought the lyrics are 100% true and suit loads of situations!
+I know it’s totally cheese on toast but when ‘Fight Song’ from Rachel Platten came out, I had it on REPEAT.
+I could take an exam on the lyrics of that song. and I thought the lyrics are 100% true and suit loads of situations!

-I’m hopefully starting on the Tysabri drip this Wednesday in the hospital near me. and hopefully (Finger Crossed) I’ll final be able to get to do stuff a girl my age should be able to do, one thing I’m looking forward to is to see if it helps with my exhaustion I’ve always had.
+I’m hopefully starting on the Tysabri drip this Wednesday.
+One thing I’m looking forward to is to see if it helps with my exhaustion.

-I’m hopeful because, I can see the improvement its had on my sister and her life, so I can only hope that it works that well for me 🙂 only thing i have to get over is my needle phobia?!
-(MEH)
+I’m hopeful because, I can see the improvement it’s had on my sister and her life, so I can only hope that it works that well for me.

 Thanks for reading if anybody actual does read this…